cedana/cedana/docs/get-started/plugins.md

 Notice the `LATEST VERSION` column shows `local` for locally built plugins.

 Instead of depending on current directory, you can also specify the paths to search for locally built plugins by setting the `CEDANA_PLUGINS_LOCAL_SEARCH_PATH` (paths are colon-separated just like the `PATH` env var).
-This convenient for developers who are working on multiple plugins at once.
+This is convenient for developers who are working on multiple plugins at once.

 {% hint style="info" %}
 Check out the guide on [writing plugins](../developer-guides/writing_plugins.md) if you're interested in building your own plugins.